pipebarreto/ToDo-BackEnd/README.md

 Get the details of an specific item.

 # POST /todos
 Create a new item.
-The Owner of the item will be automatically assigned to the user who posted it.
+The Ownership of the item will be automatically assigned to the user who posted it.

 # PUT /todos/:id
 Update a todo item.
 If id is not found, the programm will return nothing.